 Decide on the best way to present your data — in the form of text, figures or tables (Hofmann, 2013).

 Data or Results?

 Sometimes we get confused about how to differentiate between data and results.
-Data are information that you collected from your research (Bahadoran, 2019).
+Data are information (facts or numbers) that you collected from your research (Bahadoran, 2019).

 Whereas, results are the texts presenting the meaning of your research data (Bahadoran, 2019).

 One mistake that some authors often make is to use text to direct the reader to find a specific table or figure without further explanation.
-This can confuse the readers when they interpret the meaning of the data completely different from what the authors had in mind.
-So, you should briefly explain your results to make your information clear for the readers.
+This can confuse readers when they interpret data completely different from what the authors had in mind.
+So, you should briefly explain your data to make your information clear for the readers.

 Common Elements in Figures and Tables